Search ImagingPixel for Images by Camera or Lens

 Film Camera Review: Olympus OM-2n

-A classic and a favorite manual focus autoexposure Olympus SLR film camera among film camera enthusiasts.
+The classic, and favorite manual focus autoexposure 35mm SLR film camera from Olympus.

 One of the 'iconic' classics of film photography, popular with both enthusiasts and vintage collectors, is the Olympus OM-2 series camera.
 When launched in 1975, the OM-2 was a much-welcome alternative to the OM-1's manual exposure-only capability.
 It is capable of shooting in Aperture-Priority AE and in a switchable full manual mode.